 The Greatness of the Priesthood

-In his last letter to his family, Father Marie–Joseph wrote, “For such a long time we hoped against hope to be able to have the whole family together after my ordination so as to share the joy of being present and receiving Communion together at my first Mass.
+In his last letter to his family, he wrote, “For such a long time we hoped against hope to be able to have the whole family together after my ordination so as to share the joy of being present and receiving Communion together at my first Mass.
 The good Lord heard our deepest wishes.
-It now remains to us to thank Him and to enter more and more deeply into the greatness of the priesthood.
+It now remains to us to thank him and to enter more and more deeply into the greatness of the priesthood.
 Let us never dare to equate the Sacrifice of the Mass with earthly things.”

 Since 1903 more than 2200 persons from thirty different countries have attested to favours received through the intercession of Father Marie-Joseph.
 The catalogue of graces attributed to the young monk is impressive: conversions, reconciliations, cures, and comfort in uncertainties and doubts.
 My friend Father Jacob and I went in pilgrimage to his tomb in 1982 and prayed that both of us might become priests.
 I was ordained four years later.